aabbas02/QAP-for-ULS/README.md

 `proj_r_by_r`: input cost matrix C; return permutation P such that P = argmin <C,P>.

-`munkres.m`: the minimization P = argmin <C,P> is conducted by the Hungarian assignment algorithm.
+`munkres.m`: the minimization P = argmin <C,P> is by the Hungarian assignment algorithm.

 ## References